amey-SN/buildbot-website/README.md

 ## compile the static website

     yarn run compile
-Also there is alot more to discover on buildbot-website
+Also there is a lot more to be discover on buildbot-website...